keik/ac-box/README.md

 Class name for menus container element.
 Default value is `ac-menu-container`.

 * {`string`} `menuClass` -
 Class name for each menu element.
-Default value is `ac-menu-container`.
+Default value is `ac-menu`.

 * {`string`} `deleterClass` -
 Class name for delete button.
 Default value is `ac-deleter`